Helix Platform Consent

 Helix was founded to empower every person to improve their life through their DNA.

 You can use the Helix Platform to browse and buy DNA Products.
 Over time, new DNA Products will be added to the Helix Platform.
 You can buy as many (or as few) of these products as you want.
 Before you buy a product, you’ll be informed what you can expect to learn from it.
-You’ll also learn what information will be shared with the Partner offering the product.
+You’ll also learn what information, if any, will be shared with the Partner offering the product.

 Using the Helix Platform